Skip to main content

 Written by Rob Schumacher

-Updated over 4 months ago
+Updated over a week ago

-What is the 31-day waiting period?
+What is the 31-day waiting period for expat health insurance?

-Why does this rule exist?
+Why does the 31-day waiting period exist?

 Did this answer your question?